NASA-JSC-Robotics/mujoco_ros2_simulation/README.md

 ## Installation

-This interface has only been tested against ROS 2 humble and MuJoCo `3.3.4`.
+This interface has only been tested against ROS 2 jazzy and MuJoCo `3.3.4`.
+It should also be compatible with kilted and rolling, but we do not actively maintain those.
 We assume all required ROS dependencies have been installed either manually or with `rosdep`.

 A local install of MuJoCo is required to build the application, this package will not handle it for you.